Physician Assistant (PHAS)

 PHAS 5420.
 Skills for Primary Practice IV.
 (1 Credit)

 Procedural skills in this course will link to content in the Emergency Medicine and Surgical Medicine courses.
 Advanced suturing techniques, procedures commonly provided in an ER setting, and those related to an OB-GYN and pediatric practice will be the focus.
-This course will include performing pelvic exams and male genitalia exams, pediatric exams, geriatric exams.
+This course will include performing pelvic exams and male genitalia exams, pediatric exams, and geriatric exams.
 Students will continue more complicated suturing instruction.
 Students will continue to document procedures and practice providing discharge information to the patient, including post-procedure education.

 PHAS 5425.
 PA Professional Practice IV.
 (1 Credit)